jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/stand-shoulders-giants/index.md

 soon as they would be on the freer side of things.
 So expect all vulnerabilities to be zero-day.

-So if the source of the problem is not `FOSS`, what is it?
-The main reasons why so many companies suffer from `A9`:
+So if the source of the problem is not FOSS, what is it?
+The main reasons why so many companies suffer from A9:

 - Not knowing used dependencies.